 To receive a moderate rating, cluster RCTs with high cluster-level attrition and cluster NEDs that do not satisfy the baseline equivalence requirement for sub-clusters must satisfy the baseline equivalence requirement, as described in Chapter III, Section B.2, for the analytic sample of clusters in the intervention and comparison group.
 The analytic sample of clusters consists of the clusters represented in the sample that is used to estimate findings.
-Then, these baseline equivalence calculations are based on the sub-clusters (1) that are within the clusters represented in the sample that is used to estimate findings and (2) that contribute baseline data.
+Then, these baseline equivalence calculations are based on the sub-clusters (1) that are within the clusters represented in the sample that is used to estimate findings.